valentin-martinez-gama/Kema_Sigfox/README.md

 Kema_Sigfox sigfox(7) para tarjeta NXTIoT_DEVKIT

+Setting the verboseSerial variable to 1 will enable a Serial output of the library functions usefull for debugging but that should be turned off for production to avoid having to much traffic and interference in the Serial Bus. libInstance.verboseSerial=1

 Funciones disponibles:

 setup(Optional enablePin) Inicializa el Serial al modulo Wisol e imprime en consola el DeviceID de la tarjeta